Savory Shortbread Cookies ~ Iyengar Bakery Khara Biscuits

 Today I have another savory cookie/biscuit/cracker.
 This recipe is again from Champa’s blog and she say’s these cookies are the closet to the famous khara biscuits from Iyengar Bakery in Bangalore.
 Few years ago Valli had picked these cookies for ICC and I could not bake then.
 These have been on my to bake list for quite some time.

-I followed Champa’s recipe as given.
-I loved these cookies and would make them again.
-I liked biting on the slightly burnt chilies and cilantro along with the cookies.
+I followed Champa’s recipe and loved the cookies.
+It is a keeper recipe.
+Slightly burnt chilies and cilantro gave these cookies an amazing taste.
 These make a good teatime, afternoon snack and a party starters as well.

 Green chilies can be substituted with chili flakes and the herbs of one’s preference can be used instead of chili and coriander/cilantro.